 - Aphthous ulcers

-- Osteoporosis and osteopenia is noticed in 50 % of children with celiac disease and this improves markedly after a year of a gluten-free diet
+- Osteoporosis and osteopenia are noticed in 50 % of children with celiac disease and this improves markedly after a year of a gluten-free diet.

 - Delayed onset of puberty